-Lt Col (Retd) Abdul Jabbar Bhatti (Pride of Performance), the Deputy Registrar Coordination at NUMS scales the world's highest peak.
+Lt Col (Retd) Abdul Jabbar Bhatti (Pride of Performance), Deputy Registrar Coordination at NUMS scales the world's highest peak.

-He took up the challenge of making ‘A Voyage to the farthest end of the Himalayas…’ and become the fourth Pakistani to successfully conquer the top of Mount Everest; 8848 meters (29.029 Ft) high.
+He took up the challenge of making ‘A Voyage to the farthest end of the Himalayas…’ and became the fourth Pakistani to successfully conquer the top of Mount Everest; 8848 meters (29.029 Ft) high.
 He is an accomplished mountaineer and a past recipient of the President's Pride of Performance award and the Tamgha-i-Basalat (Medal of Good Conduct) by the government.

 In the past, he has successfully summited Broad Peak (8,051 metres high) in 1985; Gasherbrum 2 (8,035m) in 1986 and Spantik Peak (7,027m) in 2012.

 Dr Jabbar Bhatti reached Base Camp 2 and covered ‘The Death Valley’.
-On May 4th he wrote in his message:
+On May 4th, he wrote in his message:

-Finally he conquered the highest peak of the world at 14:30 hours on May 22, 2017.
+Finally, he conquered the highest peak of the world at 14:30 hours on May 22nd, 2017.

-Indeed it is a moment of pride and joy for NUMS as the flag of Pakistan along with the flag of NUMS were raised on the highest point on Earth!
+Indeed, it is a moment of pride and joy for NUMS as the flag of Pakistan along with the flag of NUMS were raised on the highest point on Earth!